-They've been filling clubs with audiences hungry for something dynamic and different since 2007.
-In that time, they've performed with alt-rock heavyweights like Linda Perry, Sky Cries Mary, Super Sonic Soul Pimps, Vintage Trouble, Van Hunt and My Life with the Thrill Kill Cult, and shared the stage with countless musical guests including the legendary Dr. Fink (of Prince and the Revolution), guitarist Michael Cozzi and soul singer Darrius Willrich.
+We've been filling clubs with audiences hungry for something dynamic and different since 2007.
+In that time, we've performed with alt-rock heavyweights like Linda Perry, Sky Cries Mary, Super Sonic Soul Pimps, Vintage Trouble, Van Hunt and My Life with the Thrill Kill Cult, and shared the stage with countless musical guests including the legendary Dr. Fink (of Prince and the Revolution), guitarist Michael Cozzi and soul singer Darrius Willrich.

 Seasoned veteran stayC has been a force in the Seattle music scene since the mid 1990's.
 Eight bands and over 14 years' worth of industrial, electronic and rock shows later (not to mention the occasional piano bar cameo to croon with local legends Howard Bulson and Monty Banks), Meyer then became one with and one of Furniture Girls.